MobiSurvStd/MobiSurvStd/README.md

 **Citing MobiSurvStd**

-If you use MobiSurvStd in a publication or project, please include the following attribution:
+If you use MobiSurvStd in a publication or project, please include the following citation:
 ```
-Javaudin, L., 2025.
+Javaudin, L. (2025).
 MobiSurvStd.
-URL: https://doi.org/10.5281/zenodo.17422994,
-doi:10.5281/zenodo.17422994
+Zenodo. https://doi.org/10.5281/zenodo.17710204
 ```
+A [CITATION.bib](CITATION.bib) is also available.

 ---